BuildOnViction/docs/docs/general/faq.md

 	- to run TomoChain software in a machine with certain minimal hardware requirements
 	- to deposit 50’000 TOMO in a smart-contract via TomoMaster

-	The list of Masternode Candidates will be available on the Voting App, [TomoMaster](https://master.tomochain.com/).
+	The list of Masternode Candidates will be available on the governance DApp, [TomoMaster](https://master.tomochain.com/).
 	The next step is to be elected as one of the top 150 most voted candidates.

 !!! quote "Do I need to use my own computer to run a node?"